rnur-consortium/rnur/S1/Roadmap/spua-a_roadmap.md

 * **Upstream Authority:** UCSUR and SPUCE reserve absolute historical priority over PUA layout structures.
 * **The Eviction Clause:** If an active script project is provisionally assigned to a specific block within the `???` territory by RNUR, and UCSUR or SPUCE subsequently ratifies/encodes a different, conflicting script into those exact code points, the RNUR script will undergo an automatic **Set 2 Eviction**.
 * **Set 2 Relocation Routing:** To preserve complete upstream alignment and prevent dirty runtime clashing or font rendering script pollution, the overridden internal script will be cleanly compiled out of Set 1 and reassigned to **RNUR Set 2** (Plane 16 or designated fallback overflow tables).

+  [!NOTE]
+**Status Report: Antarctica Pix** (U+F7600–U+F76FF) The allocation designated for Antarctica Pix is marked with a black square (⬛) as **Unconfirmed by UCSUR** and styled as ¿Antarctica Pix?.
+Current typographic telemetry suggests this block may represent one of two potential implementations:

+* A dedicated pixel font engineered by *Kreative Korp* (Rebecca Bettencourt herself!).

+* A structural placeholder allocation explicitly reserved to support such a font.

+Because definitive architectural documentation is currently missing, it is isolated under the unconfirmed tracking protocol until its origin can be formally verified.